mvdnbrk/myparcel-php-api/README.md

 + Now you're ready to use the MyParcel API client.
 + PHP >= 5.6

-## Install
+## Installation

-The easiest way to install the MyParcel API client is to rquire it with [Composer](https://getcomposer.org/doc/00-intro.md)
+The easiest way to install the MyParcel API client is to require it with [Composer](https://getcomposer.org/doc/00-intro.md)

 ``` bash
 $ composer require mvdnbrk/myparcel-php-api